NaincyKumariKnoldus/linux-notes/DAY 2: Linux File System.md

 `/dev` is the location of special or device files.
 It is a very interesting directory that highlights one important aspect of the Linux filesystem - everything is a file or a directory.
 `/dev/tty` stands for the controlling terminal (if any) for the current process (the process that uses "/dev/tty" in a command).
 To find out which tty's are attached to which processes use the "ps -a" command at the shell prompt (command line).

+### What are Linux Signals?
+In Linux, Signals are the interrupts that are sent to the program to specify that an important event has occurred.
+Events can vary from user requests to invalid memory access errors.
+Various signals, like the interrupt signal, means that the user has asked the program to perform something which is not present in the user flow of control.
+There are two kinds of signals:
+* `Maskable` : Maskable Signals are the signals that the user can change or ignore, for example, Ctrl +C.
+* `Non-Maskable` : Non-Maskable Signals are the signals that the users cannot change or ignore.
+Non-Maskable signals mainly occur if a user is signaled for non-recoverable hardware errors.